 There is no doubt that clause 2 is the cornerstone of the sale agreement.
 It is therefore very central to the resolution of this dispute.
-It is therefore important to set it out for the sake of clarity:- sale agreement.
-However the meaning of the term "defect of title" can be derived from the book.
-Words And Phrase Legally Defined by John 5aunders, 2nd Edition at page 33 as follows:-
+It is therefore important to set it out for the sake of clarity:-

-"The vendor undertakes to indemnify the purchaser for any loss or damage suffered as a result of any defect in the vendor's title to the property which may prevent the purchaser, from acquiring legal title to the same or from acquiring quiet possession of the same, and in such an event a full refund shall be effected and the property shall revert fully to the vendor'~
+"The vendor undertakes to indemnify the purchaser for any loss or damage suffered as a result of any defect in the vendor's title to the property which may prevent the purchaser, from acquiring legal title to the same or from acquiring quiet possession of the same, and in such an event a full refund shall be effected and the property shall revert fully to the vendor".